James Zagel: Trial history

-In April 2009, it was announced that Zagel would preside over the federal corruption trial of former Illinois Governor Rod Blagojevich and his brother, Robert Blagojevich.
+Zagel presided over many notable and high-profile trials, including the Jesse Webster case and the "Family Secrets" trial that ended in 2007, where he convicted numerous mobsters, such as Joseph Lombardo and Frank Calabrese Sr. In April 2009, it was announced that Zagel would preside over the federal corruption trial of former Illinois Governor Rod Blagojevich and his brother, Robert Blagojevich.
 The judge refused to let Blagojevich go to Costa Rica to participate in the show, I'm A Celebrity, Get Me Out Of Here, saying Blagojevich needed to prepare a good defense for his upcoming trial and focus on the reality of the current situation.
 The former governor's wife Patti Blagojevich went instead.
 In August 2010, jury deliberations began in the Blagojevich trial.
 Rod Blagojevich was convicted on one charge, of lying to the Federal Bureau of Investigation, with a hung jury on 22 other charges.
 He was retried in June 2011, with Zagel presiding, and the jury returned a guilty verdict on 17 of the remaining counts, including those pertaining to the Obama Senate seat.
-On December 7, 2011, Zagel sentenced former Illinois Governor Rod Blagojevich to 14 years in federal prison.
+On December 7, 2011, Zagel sentenced Rod Blagojevich to 14 years in federal prison, though the sentence was commuted by President Donald Trump in 2020.

 Other interests

-Zagel had roles in two major motion pictures.
-He played a Chicago judge in the 1989 movie, Music Box, and a physician in the 1991 movie, Homicide, written and directed by David Mamet.
-Zagel performs in motion pictures under his stage name of J.S.
-Block.
-In 2002, Zagel published a novel titled Money to Burn, a fictional thriller about a plot to rob the Federal Reserve Bank.
+Zagel was described as a "Renaissance man" with a wide variety of interests outside of the courtroom; fellow judge Manish S. Shah told The New York Times that Zagel "could quote Ludwig Wittgenstein and Groucho Marx with an easy charm".
+He acted in two films, playing a Chicago judge in the 1989 film Music Box, and a physician whose parent is murdered in the 1991 film Homicide.
+He was credited under the name of J. S. Block.
+In 2002, he published a novel titled Money to Burn, a fictional thriller about a plot to rob the Federal Reserve Bank.

-Personal life
+Personal life and death

 Zagel and his first wife, Chicago Tribune investigative reporter Pam Zekman, divorced in 1975.
+He then was married to lawyer Margaret Maxwell Zagel from around 1979 until his death.

+Zagel died from heart failure at his home in Chicago on July 15, 2023, at the age of 82.